lifreese/WebDesign/Assignment2/README.md

 I am having trouble getting Figma to load, it keeps crashing on my laptop.
 I'll try it on my desktop and see if that makes a difference.

+I did make a layout earlier after the first assignment where we had a Figma layout due and I haven't been able to access that either on my laptop.
+I'll keep you posted!

 Thanks for reading!

 -Li